Why Are Keywords Important?

 This does not mean that keywords are obsolete.
 They are still used by the search engines to discern the topics that are being covered, but they are looked at as a part of a larger picture.
 Instead of pulling out keywords, the search engines look at how various topics are related to better understand the content that your material covers and how it relates to various queries.
 They are thus able to return more relevant and applicable search results for users, enhancing the user experience.

-How do I choose keywords?
+How do I do keyword research?

 Once you have identified the topics, you can make enhancements within your content in order to show relevance to the search engine and to the user scanning the results on the SERPs.
 You should use your keyword in the title, H2 headings, the meta description, and occasionally throughout the content, provided it is natural in all of these instances.
 You should also look into including semantically similar keywords.
 An example of semantically similar keywords would be the phrases ‘laptop repair’ and ‘fix a broken laptop.’
 This will help Google’s new semantic algorithm see your content as more related to the topic at hand.